 MW: Very much to the point.
 Thank you so much, Mar, for your time.

 MCL: Thanks to you.
 Thanks for giving me this opportunity.

-Mar Chao López is a civil engineer by the University of A Coruña and holds a degree in Law from Universitat Oberta de Catalunya.
-She holds an MBA from the Caixanova business school (now, IESIDE) and has completed her training with numerous degrees in maritime law and logistics.
-Among them are the Maritime Law and Port Management by the University of A Coruña; Maritime Transport and Port Management by the Polytechnic University of Madrid, Logistics Management by Lloyd’s Academy London; and Manager of Transport of Goods and Travelers by the European Community.
-She speaks English, French, Galician and Portuguese and currently teaches the Master in Logistics and Transport of the University of A Coruña.
+Mar Chao López is a civil engineer with a degree from the University of A Coruña and holds a degree in law from Universitat Oberta de Catalunya.
+She holds an MBA from the Caixanova Business School (now IESIDE) and has completed her training with numerous degrees in maritime law and logistics.
+Among them are Maritime Law and Port Management from the University of A Coruña; Maritime Transport and Port Management from the Polytechnic University of Madrid; Logistics Management from Lloyd’s Academy London; and Manager of Transport of Goods and Travelers from the European Community.
+She speaks English, French, Galician, and Portuguese and currently teaches the Master in Logistics and Transport program at the University of A Coruña.

 Since its inception in 1991, Mar Chao López has developed her work in the field of logistics in both public and private sectors.
-So far, she was the general manager of the Reyser group.
-In the public sector, she has worked for the Port Authority of A Coruña, as head of service provision unit; and at the Port Authority of Vigo, as head of port operations division and the operating department.
-Between December of 2006 and March of 2009, Chao was the CEO of transports of the Xunta de Galicia, being adviser in the Port Authority of Ferrol and assuming the presidency of Ports of Galicia.
+She was the general manager of the Reyser Group.
+In the public sector, she has worked for the Port Authority of A Coruña as head of the service provision unit and at the Port Authority of Vigo as head of the port operations division and the operating department.
+Between December of 2006 and March of 2009, Chao was the CEO of transports of the Xunta de Galicia, served as adviser in the Port Authority of Ferrol, and assumed the presidency of Ports of Galicia.

 What is Women in Maritime?